medialab/xan/docs/cookbook/dataviz.md

 ### Column-wise minimaps

 At its heart, `xan spark` wants to draw one or multiple "series".
-Those series can be taken using different methods and can be reinterpreted in many ways: as time series, as distributions etc.
+Those series can be collected using different methods and can be reinterpreted in many ways: as time series, as distributions etc.

 But, by default, `xan spark` will work by representing one or more numerical columns from its input, as-is, in the order of the data.